NathanDunning/Visualising-Transport-Networks/M2_Architecture/project_architecture.md

 ##### Location:
 Location has details about the geographical area that the application supports.
 As the application scales up to support different locations, location data can be updated.

-##### Server:
-Server establishes the connection to the database, query the database and return the result to the user terminal.

-##### Database:
-Database will have all the necessary data to support the application.
-Queries will be processed based on the mode of transport, time of travel and the lat-long details.
-Data related to the different mode of transport will be stored separately to avoid latency.

 ### 4.2 Development
 ...